Crampon: Materials

 Crampons are made of steel alloy, lightweight aluminum, or a combination of the two.
 Lighter weight crampons are popular for alpine ski touring where physical demands are generally lower and weight is at a premium.

 Points

 Early 10-point crampons lacked forward-angled spikes and thus required step cutting on steep terrain.
-In the 1930s two additional forward-slanting points were added, making them exceptional for mountaineering and glacier travel and beginning a revolution in front pointing.
+The addition of two extra forward-slanting points to the front of the 10-point crampons was made in 1932 by Laurent Grivel, the son of Henry Grivel.
+That innovation created a system which was exceptional for mountaineering and glacier travel and which led to a revolution in front pointing.
 There is currently a range of models, including specialized crampons with as many as 14 points and models with single points for ice climbing.

 Attachment

 Crampons are fastened to footwear by means of a binding system.
 Improved attachment systems – such as a cam action "step-in" system similar to a ski binding and particularly well adapted to plastic technical mountaineering boots - have widely increased crampon use.
 Crampons also use a full "strap-in" system and a "hybrid" binding that features a toe strap at the front and a heel lever at the back.